de-pan/Tiny_Physics_Engine/README.md

 ## limitations

 - generally **NOT physically correct**, for God's sake do not use this for computation of your space rocket's trajectory!
-- even though **performance** is good for simple simulations, it is not best possible and **won't scale** very much because the soft body model requires to make more computations and also takes more RAM (however the code is still a reasonably optimized C that should run alright)
+- even though **performance** is good for simple simulations, it is not best possible and **won't scale** very much because the soft body model requires to make more computations and also takes more RAM (however the code is still a reasonably optimized Jai code that should run alright)
 - yes, bodies sometimes vibrate and do weird things
 - **fixed point is not extremely precise** of course
 - **NOT a robust framework** that solves everything for you, more of a library with a set of tools that will help you easily create simple physics, you may need to handle many things yourself